DeFoG: Discrete Flow Matching for Graph Generation

 \section{Experiments}

-First, we present DeFoG's performance in generating graphs with diverse topological structures and molecular datasets with rich prior information.
-A systematic evaluation of the proposed training and sampling algorithms is provided later to demonstrate the efficiency gains.
-Finally, we extend its efficacy to a real-world application in digital pathology through conditional generation.
-In each setting, we highlight the \textbf{best result}, underline the \underline{second-best}, and report DeFoG's performance with a reduced number of steps to emphasize its sampling efficiency.
+This section highlights DeFoG's SOTA performance, enabled by its highly decoupled framework and effective sampling methods.
+We present DeFoG's performance in generating graphs with diverse topological structures and in molecular datasets with rich prior information.
+We also provide ablations to showcase the effectiveness and necessity of each proposed sampling method. \looseness=-1 We highlight the \textbf{best result} and the \underline{second-best} method.
+Results for generation with 5-10\% of steps used by previous SOTA diffusion models are also provided to demonstrate DeFoG's sampling efficiency.
+We show DeFoG's versatility on conditional generation for digital pathology in \cref{app:additional_res_cond}. \footnote{Code at \url{github.com/manuelmlmadeira/DeFoG}.}